 Why do I need the treatment?

-If you have thyrotoxicosis (an over active gland), RAI is a good treatment option.
-Treatment is usually a single capsule that contains the radioactive iodine.
-Other possible treatments would be prescribed tablets, that can have unpleasant side effects, or to have an operation.
+If you have thyrotoxicosis (an over active thyroid gland), RAI is a good treatment option.
+Treatment is usually a single capsule, which contains the radioactive iodine.
+Other possible treatments would be prescribed tablets, which can have unpleasant side effects, or to have an operation.

 What is RAI?

 RAI is a radioactive form of iodine.
-Iodine is only used by thyroid tissue and is able to target and destroy, some or all of the thyroid tissue.
+Iodine is only used by thyroid tissue and radioactive iodine is able to target and destroy some or all of the thyroid tissue.
 This will then bring your thyroid activity levels down.

-The treatment is in the form of a capsule, about the size of a paracetamol caplet.
-The capsule should be taken with a glass of water.
+The treatment is in the form of a capsule, about the size of a paracetamol caplet and is taken with a glass of water.

 How does RAI work?